The case for super-Eddington accretion in JWST broad-line AGN during the first billion years

 In summary, models of accretion that generate a relative decrease in the EUV ionizing continuum, as is predicted by some models of super-Eddington accretion, decrease the tension between the multi-wavelength properties of high-z \jwst\ BL AGN.
 These models are able to self-consistently account for 1) the lack of X-ray detection despite sufficiently deep observations, and 2) the lack of UV high-ionization line detection, such as \civ, without the need for high attenuation.
 Thus, if the true accretion rates of these \jwst\ BL AGN are higher than what is being inferred via the measured \ledd, then it potentially implies that the measured black hole masses of these sources via the FWHM of the broad component of the \halpha\ emission is being over-estimated (since \ledd\ $\propto \mathrm{L}_{\mathrm{Bol}}$/$\mathrm{L}_{\mathrm{Edd}}$ where $\mathrm{L}_{\mathrm{Edd}} \propto \mathrm{M}_{\mathrm{BH}}$).
+The outstanding question is what fraction of the total LRD and/or serendipitously selected JWST BL AGN population show these hall-mark signs of SE accretion?
+Thus, applying rest-UV color thresholds and obtaining deep rest-UV spectroscopic follow up is critical to allow for a more expansive study on the total JWST discovered AGN population.
 We also note that in \cite{maiolino23}, and \cite{matthee}, the bolometric luminosities of the \jwst\ BL AGN are determined via applying a bolometric correction to the luminosity of the broadened \halpha\ line.
-As is shown in \ref{fig:sed}, normalizing the super-Eddington and sub-Eddington accretion models to produce equivalent amounts of \halpha flux will yield significantly different bolometric corrections across the entirety of the multi-wavelength SED.
+As is shown in Section \ref{fig:sed}, normalizing the super-Eddington and sub-Eddington accretion models to produce equivalent amounts of \halpha flux will yield significantly different bolometric corrections across the entirety of the multi-wavelength SED.
 This will significantly impact attempts to accurately predict the amount of rest-frame NIR and MIR flux expected in these sources.
-For instance, almost every LRD observed between the rest-frame 2-5 $\mu m$ range has significantly less flux than predicted from either energy balance arguments or applying bolometric corrections \citep{wang24,akins24,casey24}.
+For instance, almost every LRD observed between the rest-frame 2-5 $\mu m$ range has significantly less flux than predicted from either energy balance arguments or applying bolometric corrections \citep{wang25,akins24,casey24}.
 Future work will include applying these accretion models in the context of the measurements of these sources at redder wavelengths.